Lazershrimp/Seeed-E1003-HA-Solar-Dashboard/README.md

 ## Based on

 This project builds on the ESPHome driver by [koosoli](https://github.com/koosoli/Seeed-10.3-inch-IT8951-ESPHome-Drivers/tree/main/), which provides the custom `it8951_reterminal_e1003` display component.
 The driver handles low-level communication with the IT8951 e-ink controller.
 This repository adds a complete solar dashboard layout with Home Assistant sensor integration.
+Please note that the display is using Swedish language.
+I have kept this through the yaml, in order to compare code with image.
+Will translate relevant terms below.

 ---

 ## Features

-- **Section 1 — Solar energy today:** Four boxes showing produced, exported, imported and total consumed energy
+- **Section 1 — Solar energy today: (Solenergi idag)** Four boxes showing produced, exported, imported and total consumed energy
-- **Section 2 — Last 6 days:** Rolling display with yesterday rightmost, updates daily
+- **Section 2 — Last 6 days: (Solenergi senaste veckan)** Rolling display with yesterday rightmost, updates daily
-- **Section 3 — Monthly overview:** All 12 months in two rows; months without data show `---`
+- **Section 3 — Monthly overview: (Solenergi per månad)** All 12 months in two rows; months without data show `---`
-- **Section 4 — Per year + Lifetime totals:** Current year auto-summed from monthly helpers; lifetime produced, self-consumed, imported and exported totals
+- **Section 4 — Per year (Solenergi per år) + Lifetime totals: (Solenergi totalt)** Current year auto-summed from monthly helpers; lifetime produced, self-consumed, imported and exported totals
 - **Battery and WiFi status** icons in the top-right corner
 - **Physical refresh button** (KEY0/GPIO3) triggers an immediate display update
 - **HA button entity** for remote refresh from the Home Assistant dashboard